|

 person, who has not developed his critical thinking yet, to hear.

 Several years ago I wanted to make up a basic radio kit for my young nephew and see if he would find the same magic and fascination in electronics that I found when my aunt gave me a similar radio kit.
 I had been extremely impressed with my nephew when he was in elementary school and thought he'd be the perfect candidate for this sort of thing.
-I started to gather up the components for one of these radios, but in the meantime started listening to AM radio once again.
-I listened to our local stations and was shocked and disappointed at what I heard blasting all day long, every day.
-All that is left of local AM radio now is this retched so-called "Christian" Fundamentalism and so-called "Conservative" hate talk partisan propaganda.
+I started to gather up the components for one of these radios and started listening to AM radio once again to see what was on.
+I listened to all the strong stations that a crystal radio could hear and I was sincerely shocked and disappointed at what I heard blasting all day long, every day.
+All that is left of my local AM radio (and AM radio in most places in the U.S.) now is this retched so-called "Christian" Fundamentalism and so-called "Conservative" hate talk partisan propaganda.
 Certainly nothing that is good or inspiring to help a young mind develop and certainly nothing a young person should listen to before he or she has achieved enough maturity whereby the difference between indoctrination and learning can be discerned.
 Yes, I was shocked at what I was hearing all over my local AM band so I scotched the idea of trying to get my nephew interested in radio the way I had.
 It probably wouldn't have worked anyway because, as my nephew transitioned out of elementary school, he soon dropped all interest in everything but motorcycle and truck racing.
 Still, I feel badly that AM radio has degenerated into what it is today and that I was never able at least try to introduce my nephew to that thing that I found so rewarding all my life.
 It is also sad for me to observe that, with the advance of digital technology and the Internet, it is probably just a matter of time before the Broadcast Band and Short Wave radio is altogether extinct and these wonderful old tube radios will become as quaint and useless as telegraph sounders.
+The warning I'm trying to give is just this: before you build or have a young person build any kind of AM radio, check your local broadcasting to see if there is anything good to listen to.
+If it is all political or religious haranguing, think about building something else.
+P.S.
+My nephew finally "found" himself and is now an apprentice electrician and absolutely loving it and all without the "help" of uncle John.
 THE

 END